Dhruvacube/finance/README.md

 ## Features

 A basic authorization system exists but this application is not intended to be hosted on a public network (yet?).
 It is designed to be self-hosted locally (e.g. on a Raspberry Pi) and used by a few users within the same household.
+Also you can use [Cloudflare Zero Trust](https://www.cloudflare.com/products/zero-trust/) if you want it to be hosted on the public internet.

 #### 1. Categories